 Vacca, Davia P. 1999.
 Jeton Found at Brent Site (44ST130), Stafford County, Virginia.

 Williams, Martha.
 1997.
 Archeological Society of Virginia

 Virginia.
 Manuscript, Virginia Department of Historic Resources, Richmond, VA.

-The Brent Site collection is owned by the Archdiocese of Virginia and curated by Martha Williams.
+The Brent Site collection is owned and curated by the Catholic Diocese of Arlington.
 For more information about the collection,

 To Download Data